NixOS/rfcs/rfcs/0000-rfc-process.md

 ## Role of the "co-author"

-To goal for assigning a "co-author" is to help move the RFC along.
+The goal for assigning a "co-author" is to help move the RFC along.

 The co-author should:
 * be available for discussion with the main author